opendroid-project/docs/wiki/Building_101.md

     - **Note #1**: If you get errors regarding memory, try reducing the -j argument.
 The j (jobs) argument is the number of threads which are used during compilation.

-    - **Note #2**: If you want a flashable zip instead of raw mages, run
+    - **Note #2**: If you want a flashable zip instead of raw images, run
     ```
     m bacon -j$(nproc --all)
     ```

-Hopefully, android built without errors.
+Hopefully, android builds without errors.
 This guide does not cover fixing common errors.
 Once done, you should hopefully see `build completed`.

 ## Sharing the build

 The built rom is stored in `out/target/product/<YOUR DEVICE CODENAME>`.
 Depending on which target you chose, the files here will be different.
 Simply share your *.img files or the latest .zip file in that folder.
-Please ensure to test your builds thoroughly before you publicly release them.
+Please ensure to have your build(s) thoroughly tested before you publicly release them.

 If your rom does not boot, ask other maintainers for your device if your device needs specific patches or refer to [Debugging](/wiki/Debugging) in order to grab logs.